rmgibbo/wetfe/src/main/resources/static/docs/ontology.md

 existence
 : A _concept_ exists iff its existential proposition is a `Thing`.

-Reality
-: The exclusive container of every extant _concept_.

 existential proposition, `EXP`
 : The proposition of a _concept_ _**c<sub>s</sub>**_ that comprehensively implies that _**c<sub>s</sub>**_ exists when it is true, and that _**c<sub>s</sub>**_ does not exist when it is false.